You're Invited!

 Copycat Red Lobster Cheddar Bay Biscuits

-White ceramic basket holding a batch of Cheddar Bay Biscuits
+White ceramic basket holding a batch of cheddar bay biscuits

 Growing up with a mom who didn’t enjoy cooking meant we ate out a lot, and Red Lobster was on the restaurant rotation.

 We always enjoyed a trip to this well-known chain.
 As kids, we were in awe of the tanks of live lobsters, sailfish on the walls, and other nautical memorabilia.
-(Little did we know the fates of our lobster friends were sealed.)
-But as it does, time passed, we grew up, and trips to Red Lobster became fewer.

 The Great CBB Discovery